DavidFW1960/bom-weather-card/README.md

   packages: !include_dir_named packages
 ~~~~

-3. Add the card definition:  There are required / optional and flag entries.
+3. Add the card definition: You can add this card from the card picker but need to configure the entities and flags in YAML.
+There are required / optional and flag entries.
 NOTE: All my values refer to Gosford observation entities and Kariong forecast..
 You will need to edit these to match your sensors names.**
 This card has been added to the custom-card-picker in Lovelace
 **An example configuration is in lovelace.yaml - this can be pasted into the manual card configuration in the GUI editor**